|

 World War Z proves little else than the fact that the movie

-film or isn't being done better as we speak on TV's The Walking
+film or isn't being done better as we speak on TV in The Walking

-but no originality, and secondly the realization of it has not
+virtually no originality, and secondly the realization of it has become

-become a story so much as a transportation of Brad Pitt from one
+less a story than a transportation of Brad Pitt from one

 location to another, where his character – as the only one – keeps